Serving the community of

 To continue a legacy of sustainable agriculture that supports building of health, wealth and stability in the African-American community of Palmer's Crossing.

-De'Broski R. Herbert Ph.D., holds sole ownership of Herbert Bamboo and Farm that was inherited from his grandfather, the late Walter Daniel Stepps PFC U.S. Army and his great grandfather Conteen Jackson.
+De'Broski R. Herbert Ph.D., holds sole ownership of Herbert Bamboo and Farms that was inherited from his grandfather, the late Walter Daniel Stepps PFC U.S. Army and his great grandfather Conteen Jackson.

 Watch the video below on Freedom Summer, the historical moment that helped awaken the consciousness of the nation as Americans watched what happened on nightly news programs and read reports in the daily papers.2